 Surgical and anesthetic plans are tailored to meet your pets needs.
 We will begin by offering pre-anesthetic labwork, this will allow us to evaluate your pets biochemical status.
 We will be looking for any infectious or inflammatory responses that your pet may be having.
-These values will help inform us on the condition of your pets liver and kidney function, whether your pet has clotting issues, as well as serve as a screening process for diabetes, and cushings disease.
+These values will help inform us on the condition of your pets liver and kidney function and whether your pet has clotting issues..
 It is always recommended to run labwork prior to undergoing anesthesia.
-Your pets anesthesia plan will be decided once receiving the results from our state of the art in house diagnostic center.
+Your pets anesthesia plan will be decided once receiving the results from our in house diagnostic center.

 Your pet will then receive a pre-anesthetic physical exam ensuring that their vital signs indicate that they are ready to undergo anesthesia.
-We will place a catheter in your pet ensuring access to your pets vein for both the anesthetic dugs as well as fluid therapy.
-You will have the option of your pet receiving IV Fluid therapy throughout the surgery as well as post opperatively.
-Fluid therapy allows us to control blood pressure throughout surgery as well as aiding to flush the anesthetic drugs out of your pets system quickly.
-This creates a less groggy effect for your pet post opperatively.
+We will place a catheter in your pet ensuring access to your pets vein for both the anesthetic dugs as well as fluid therapy.& Fluid therapy allows us to control blood pressure throughout surgery as well as aiding to flush the anesthetic drugs out of your pets system quickly.
+This creates a less groggy effect for your pet post operatively.
 It is always recommend that patients receive IV fluids throughout surgery.

-You will receive a phone call post opperatively informing you that your pet is doing well and surgery has been completed.
+You will receive a phone call post operatively informing you that your pet is doing well and surgery has been completed.
 At that time the technician will set up a discharge time for you to pick your pet up.
 Please allow enough time for the Doctor or technician to discuss the procedure, physical exam findings, and discharge instructions with you.
-Feel free to ask any post opperative questions that you may have at that time.
+Feel free to ask any post operative questions that you may have at that time.
 You will receive a copy of the discharge instructions to take home indicating all restrictions and medications necessary for your pets recovery.
-You will then be set up for a 10-14 day recheck and/or suture removal, depending on the type of procedure.
+You will then be set up a recheck and/or suture removal, depending on the type of procedure.